 The Library acquires books every month, whilst serial titles such as journals and newspapers are acquired annually to support research programmes, subject to researchers’ endorsement and Library’s final approval.

 The Library implements a KPI of releasing 95% of newly acquired books on the shelves for consultation and loan within 14 working days.
-A corresponding info-alert highlighting newly arrival of such materials is also sent out to researchers and the Library members on a fortnightly basis.
+A corresponding info-alert highlighting newly arrival of such materials is also sent out to researchers and the Library members on a monthly basis.